Capacity and Range That Rivals Conventional Cabling

 - 16 QAM

 Makes use of phase shifters and an array of 256 patch antenna elements.
-At 60 GHz, each antenna element is smaller than a thumbtack, so this large array can easily fit into a very small enclosure.
+At 60 GHz, each antenna element is a lot smaller than a thumbtack, so this large array can easily fit into 20 square cm of circuit board space.
 The advantage of such a large array is that it delivers a very narrow pencil-wide beam of RF energy to the far end, which greatly increases gain while at the same time reducing co-channel interference.
 Large antenna arrays also increase receive sensitivity.

 Allows the unit to lock onto a neighbor node that can be as much as 45 degrees to either side of the unit.
 This makes it very easy to install WaveTunnel nodes as the technicians don’t require any special training in how to “aim” the units.
 It also allows the nodes to form rings, which naturally turn in a 360-degree arc.